react-dates/react-dates/README.md

 ThemedStyleSheet.registerInterface(aphroditeInterface);
 ThemedStyleSheet.registerTheme({
-  ...DefaultTheme,
+  reactDates: {
+    ...DefaultTheme.reactDates,
     color: {
       ...DefaultTheme.color,
       highlighted: {
         backgroundColor: '#82E0AA',
         backgroundColor_active: '#58D68D',
         backgroundColor_hover: '#58D68D',
         color: '#186A3B',
         color_active: '#186A3B',
         color_hover: '#186A3B',
+      },
     },
   },
 });
 ```

 The above code would use shades of green instead of shades of yellow for the highlight color on `CalendarDay` components.
 Note that you *must* register an interface if you manually register a theme.
 One will not work without the other.

 #### A note on using `react-with-styles-interface-css`
 The default interface that `react-dates` ships with is the [CSS interface](https://github.com/airbnb/react-with-styles-interface-css).
 If you want to use this interface along with the theme registration method, you will need to rebuild the core `_datepicker.css` file.
 We do not currently expose a utility method to build this file, but you can follow along with the code in https://github.com/airbnb/react-dates/blob/master/scripts/buildCSS.js to build your own custom themed CSS file.

 [package-url]: https://npmjs.org/package/react-dates
 [npm-version-svg]: http://versionbadg.es/airbnb/react-dates.svg